k-hemanth/OAuth-MERN-Stack/README.md

 Today we are going to see ***How to Login with Facebook?***

+I didn't add any styles to my components.
+Just a basic one.

 ### First Step:

 We need to register in [FacebookApplication](https://developers.facebook.com/apps/) and copy AppID.